 Many of GVR's members also participate in special interest clubs that utilize meeting space in recreational buildings at no charge.
 GVR also provides these clubs with minor administrative services at no charge.
 Several employees of GVR are also GVR members.
-During the years ended December 31, 2022 and 2021, GVR received no in-kind revenue subject to recognition.
+During the years ended December 31, 2022 and 2021, GVR received no in-kind revenue.